brendenvogt/PYderman/README.md

-# PyterParker
+# sPYderman
 #### Your friendly neighborhood web spider; written in **Python**.
 This program scrapes and crawls the website you give it for links and images.
 It then proceeds to crawl every href url on that site for more images and links.
-PyterParker does this until it reaches `depth` levels. <br/>
+Spyderman does this until it reaches `depth` levels. <br/>
 Setting `depth=0` means no crawling, only scraping that current page.<br/>
 Setting `depth=1` means scraping and crawling only the direct links from that page.<br/>
 Setting `depth=100` may set your computer on fire.